 Such abuse often occurs in families in which roles are confused or blurred.
 For example, in immigrant families, parents’ and children’s roles are reversed, as children integrate faster, making it difficult for parents to provide supervision, guidance, authority, and involvement in their children’s lives (Yakhnich, 2014).
-Abusers may take advantage of this position to control their siblings (Ballantine, 2012).
-“Pseudo-parent siblings” may also be found when a parent is physical or mentally-emotionally absent.
-During the Covid-19 crisis, children often took on a parental role, whether openly or covertly.
+Abusers may take advantage of this to control their siblings (Ballantine, 2012).
+“Pseudo-parent siblings” may also appear when a parent is physical or mentally-emotionally absent.
+During the Covid-19 crisis, children often took on parental roles, whether openly or covertly.

 Sexual Routine.
 Sexual assault among siblings can become part of the daily routine in a family culture and structure with open or blurred boundaries (Ballantine, 2012), or in which older siblings have authority over younger ones (Tener et al., 2017).
-Sometimes, the assault involves more than two siblings.
-This situation developed during the Covid-19 crisis, because parents were too overwhelmed to supervise children who were constantly at home, or because they felt sympathy for their children’s difficult emotional state.
+Sometimes the assault involves more than two siblings.
+This situation grew during the Covid-19 crisis, with parents too overwhelmed to supervise children who were constantly at home or because they felt sympathy for their children’s difficult emotional state.
 Boundaries were relaxed and routines changed in unhealthy ways, such as allowing children to stay up late unattended, or to shower together.
-In some families, an environment of sexual arousal was created, either overtly such as through exposure to pornography or covertly, with strict sexual boundaries imposed (Ballantine, 2012).
+In some families, an environment of sexual arousal was created, either overtly, such as through exposure to pornography, or covertly, with strict sexual boundaries imposed (Ballantine, 2012).

 Unsupervised viewing of sexual content inappropriate for children’s developmental stage leads to early sexualization, causing confusion, distorted perceptions and misconceptions regarding sexuality, damage to body image and self-image, and a conditioned link between sexual pleasure and violence (Einat, 2014).
 Children and adolescents cannot learn about intimacy from viewing pornographic sexual acts devoid of any marital, intimate, or emotional connection (Reuveni Bar-David, 2017).
-Without an adult role model to help them process the problematic content, children who do not have the maturity to understand what they are viewing, may try to imitate it, in hopes of experiencing excitement and pleasure.
+Without an adult role model to help them process the problematic content, children who lacking the maturity to understand what they are viewing may try to imitate it in hopes of experiencing excitement and pleasure.

 Exposure to pornography encourages imitative behaviors, invasive sexual games, seductive behavior, internalizing sexist messages, and self-objectification.
-It is “triggering” both as a traumatic type of exposure itself, and as a source of images and fantasies that reduce inhibitions and self-control (Einat & Agani Ben Dov, 2015).
+It is “triggering” both as a traumatic type of exposure and as a source of images and fantasies that reduce inhibitions and self-control (Einat & Agani Ben Dov, 2015).
 Male sexuality is portrayed as controlling, with men demanding submission, humiliating, and exploiting the woman, who is shown as a constantly available sexual object who derives pleasure from sexual humiliation (Moore, 2012).
-Boys in early adolescents who are exposed to explicit sexual content are more likely to engage in sexual harassment later in adolescence.
+Boys in early adolescents exposed to explicit sexual content are more likely to engage in sexual harassment later in adolescence.
 Adolescents exposed to violent sexual material were six times more likely to be sexually aggressive (Katzwitz-Presler, 2015; Owens et al., 2012).
 These factors also contribute to the germination substrate that feeds inappropriate sexual contact or sexual assault among siblings.

 Children living in poverty and poor housing conditions, such as those from minority or immigrant groups, are also at increased risk of sexual assault among siblings (Haas et al., 2018).
 Social isolation, loneliness, and crowding increases friction and violence among siblings (Arazi & Szabo-Lael, 2009; Relve et al., 2013).